 - First, gather your ingredients including a clean clear container, we used a mason jar.

 - Next, let’s start making our rainbow!
 The first layer to put in is honey make sure to pour it into the center of the container.

-- Then, mix some food coloring in with light corn syrup, we used purple food coloring.
+- Then, mixing some food coloring with light corn syrup, we used purple food coloring.

 - After that, put in the dish soap, our dish soap is green but if you use blue that is fine too.

 - Next, add in the water, the regular tap water we colored blue, again if you used blue soap then color your water green.

 - Then, add in our olive oil, we put a pretty thick layer.